-- 6.1 To meet its objective of providing new dwellings with a variety of sites, size, types, tenure, the Living Places chapter of the Local Plan sets out policy requirements relating to the delivery of new housing. - 6.2 In light of the new Government's ambitious target to deliver 1.5 million new homes over the next five years, and the mandatory housebuilding target for Tendring published in December 2024, the need for new housing over the extended period of the Local Plan to 2041 is likely to be in the region of 7,000 8,000 additional homes on top of the nearly 10,000 that are either already planned for through the current Local Plan or are already under construction or with planning permission.
+- 6.1 To meet its objective of providing new dwellings with a variety of sites, size, types, tenure, the Living Places chapter of the Local Plan sets out policy requirements relating to the delivery of new housing. - 6.2 The need for new housing over the extended period of the Local Plan to 2041 is yet to be established but as explained earlier on in this document, there could be a need to plan for something in the order of 3,000 to 4,000 additional homes on top of the 10,000 that are either already planned for through the current Local Plan or are already under construction or with planning permission.
 Policy LP1 in the Local Plan and its supporting text will need to be updated as part of the Local Plan review to reflect the most up-to-date position with regards to the housing requirement along with the location and supply of land required to meet that requirement.